Chiseled By Challenges, Pakistani Nation To Sail Through Corona Crisis Successfully: President Dr Arif Alvi - UrduPoint

 President Dr Arif Alvi Thursday hoped that the Pakistani nation would successfully sail through the crisis of COVID-19 pandemic as multiple challenges in the past had chiseled it into a brave and steadfast nation

-Minster for Railways Sheikh Rasheed Ahmed, Special Assistant to Prime Minister Sania Nishtar, Managing Director Pakistan Baitul Mal Aun Abbas Buppi and Country Director Islamic Relief Umair Hassan also attended the ceremony besides the railway loaders.
+Minister for Railways Sheikh Rashid Ahmed, Special Assistant to Prime Minister Sania Nishtar, Managing Director Pakistan Bait-ul-Mal Aon Abbas Buppi and Country Director Islamic Relief Umair Hassan also attended the ceremony besides the railway loaders.

 He said in one way or the other, the lockdown would ultimately affect the economy but the government would have to maintain a balance to keep the economy working.